Senecio Serpens [sen-NEESH-shee-oh, SUR-penz], is a succulent ground cover native of South Africa and a member of the Asteraceae family.

 Bluechalk Stick Plant Pests or Diseases

 Additionally, plants in poor condition will attract mealybugs and other scale insects.
+Use Neem oil or insecticidal soap for control.

 When grown indoors, Blue Chalksticks may exhibit rotting or drooping leaves.